 To conclude on Kuaishou vs Douyin for Cosmetic Brands in China

-Moreover, compared with the large amount of manpower, capital and energy invested in traditional advertising and marketing, those short video sharing channels have a lower barrier to entry and the cost is relatively reduced, and with the big data, the results are more concentrated on targets.
+Moreover, compared with a large amount of manpower, capital, and energy invested in traditional advertising and marketing, those short video-sharing channels have a lower barrier to entry and the cost is relatively reduced, and with the big data, the results are more concentrated on targets.
 Another obvious feature of the new model is that the data and analysis of the effect of video transmission are easy and quick to get.